 Part 4.
-General Electives - Including Bachelor of Arts Degree 9-12 Credits
+General Electives - Including Bachelor of Arts Degree 6-9 Credits

-Students may select 6-8 credits of the same foreign language (may include Biblical Languages or American Sign Language) and 4-6 credits of general electives (for a total of 12 credits) to earn a Bachelor of Arts Degree or select 12 credits of general electives to earn a Bachelor of Science Degree.
-Students may use general electives toward meeting the program requirements for a supporting program or minor also.
+Students may select 6-8 credits of the same foreign language (may include Biblical Languages or American Sign Language) to earn a Bachelor of Arts Degree or select 9 credits of general electives to earn a Bachelor of Science Degree.